About the PDC

 Director, Professional Development Center

-The Planning Committee will assist the Director in the planning and decision-making processes on the PDC’s annual programming and communicating the campus' vision for the Center, collecting feedback from the campus community regarding potential services and programming, and in the planning and decision-making processes as needed.
+The Professional Development Center Advisory Board serves in an advisory capacity to the Director of the Professional Development Center.
+The Board assists the Director in the planning and decision-making processes on the PDC’s annual programming and communicating the campus' vision for the Center, collecting feedback from the campus community regarding potential services and programming, and in the planning and decision-making processes as needed.
 Members of the Planning Committee will actively participate in and contribute to the Center’s programming, and will additionally act as spokespeople and advocates for the Center, raising awareness of the Center’s services on campus and encouraging colleagues to participate in and contribute to its programming.

-- Faculty representative College of Visual and Performing Arts: Jill Reese
+- Faculty representative College of Visual and Performing Arts: Barry Crawford

 - Faculty representative School of Business: Mark Nickerson